-The Importance of Training and Transmission
+The importance of training and transmission

 The transmission of skills and knowledge is fundamental to the survival and evolution of craftsmanship.
 Training centers and craft workshops play a vital role in preserving this unique cultural heritage.

-Community empowerment through cowrie craftsmanship
+Community empowerment through cowrie shell crafting

 Its crafts offer a means of economic and social empowerment for many African communities.
 It creates employment opportunities, promotes local entrepreneurship and contributes to the enhancement of cultural identity.